Funds that support Allied Health

 - Create Your Own Fund

 Many Medical Laboratory Sciences students need help paying for the following items.
-A gift of $300, given to either the MLS Department Fund or the MLS Student Support Fund would meet one of these needs.
+A gift of $300, given to either the MLS Program Fund or the MLS Student Support Fund would meet one of these needs.
 Just include a note about the purpose of your gift on your check or under Special Instructions in the online giving form.
 Your gift will make an immediate and memorable difference for a worthy student.
 Please give!

 - Travel to remote clinical sites

 - High speed Internet for their online assignments